adambard/learnxinyminutes-docs/visualbasic.html.markdown

     'Nine
     Private Sub IfElseStatement()
         Console.Title = "If / Else Statement | Learn X in Y Minutes"
         'Sometimes it is important to consider more than two alternatives.
         'Sometimes there are a good few others.
         'When this is the case, more than one if statement would be required.
         'An if statement is great for vending machines.
 Where the user enters a code.
-        'A1, A2, A3, ect to select an item.
+        'A1, A2, A3, etc to select an item.
         'All choices can be combined into a single if statement.

         Dim selection As String = Console.ReadLine 'Value for selection Console.WriteLine("A1. for 7Up")
         Console.WriteLine("A2. for Fanta")
         Console.WriteLine("A3. for Dr. Pepper")
         Console.WriteLine("A4. for Diet Coke")
         Console.ReadLine()
         If selection = "A1" Then
             Console.WriteLine("7up")
             Console.ReadLine()
         ElseIf selection = "A2" Then
             Console.WriteLine("fanta")
             Console.ReadLine()
         ElseIf selection = "A3" Then
             Console.WriteLine("dr. pepper")
             Console.ReadLine()
         ElseIf selection = "A4" Then
             Console.WriteLine("diet coke")
             Console.ReadLine()
         Else
             Console.WriteLine("Please select a product")
             Console.ReadLine()
         End If

     End Sub